Bi-Lipschitz Ansatz for Anti-Symmetric Functions: Continuous Representation of Antisymmetric Functions

-In this case, there will be permutations of both positive and negative signs which will take $x$ to $\hat x$.
-However, if $x$ is not in $\Omega$, the permutatios sorting $x$ is unique, and we denote it by $\tau_x$.
+In this case, there will be permutations of both positive and negative signs that map $x$ to $\hat{x}$.
+However, if $x$ is not in $\Omega_n$, the permutation sorting $x$ is unique, and we denote it by $\tau_x$.

-The $\sort$ function is continuous and piecewise linear.
-It is not only bi-Lipschitz but it is also an \emph{isometry}, namely

 The second component of our construction is the function $Q:\RR^n \to \RR$ defined as